Netherlands Food Guide

 vegetarian

-HIGH AVAILABILITYVegetarian options are widely available in most Dutch restaurants and cafes, especially in urban areas.
+HIGH AVAILABILITYVegetarian options are widely available in most Dutch restaurants and cafes, especially in urban areas like Amsterdam, Rotterdam, and Utrecht.
+Traditional dishes like stamppot can be made vegetarian, and cheese-based options are abundant.

 vegan